rleekin/kubectl-basics/kubectl/step5.md

-This command shows details about your cluster configuration
+Let's look at the pods in the cluster.

 `kubectl get pods`{{execute}}

-This will not show anything because it shows the default
+At this moment in the cluster, this command will not show any pods running because it shows the pods in the Default Namespace.
+We currently, do not have any pods in that Namespace.

-Shortcut Tip:
+Pro Tip:
-`kubectl get po` works as well
+`kubectl get po` is a shorten version of the command above.